-Pastoral Care - The hospital’s pastoral care department is located on the 3rd floor of the A Building.
+To provide these spiritual support services, we have a staff of chaplains drawn from many different denominations.
+These compassionate men and women have extensive training in theology, psychology and healthcare ministry.
 Chaplains are available 24 hours a day for patients and families of all faith traditions.
 To arrange for a chaplain, please ask your nurse or call the Pastoral Care Department at 434.799.3731.

 Case Management - If you need help with nursing home placement, home health care or arranging for medical equipment in your home, we will be happy to provide assistance from a social worker or case manager.
 Please call 434.799.3768 or the patient representative at 434.799.4591.

 Interpreters - If it’s difficult for you to communicate for any reason, you can request interpreter services.
 We have interpreters for foreign languages or for sign language.
-Please communicate with your nurse if you require this service, or call Patient Relations at 434.799.4591.
+Please communicate with your nurse if you require this service.

 Notary Public - For patients who need to sign legal documents, notary services are available Monday through Friday from 8:30 a.m. until 5 p.m.
 During these hours, please call your patient representative 434.799.4591.
 After these hours, please call the hospital operator (dial 0) for assistance